If you’re looking to build websites or mobile apps, you need to look no further than React.js (sometimes known as Reactjs or simply React).

 - The best quality - perhaps most importantly of all is the overall quality of the product.
 The user experience is key to generating revenue, so you're going to want the best of the best.
 This can come from outsourcing, because software houses have internal practices and standards developed through multiple different projects and shared between their employees.

 - Scalable - as your business grows, it's important to make sure that your applications grow with it.
-Another drawback of an in-house, non-specialist team is that this growth will take longer, as finding experienced developers takes a lot of time, while outsourcing companies already have a pool of talents who went through the hiring process.
+Another drawback of an in-house, non-specialist team is that this growth will take longer, as finding skilled developers takes a lot of time, while outsourcing companies already have a pool of talents who went through the hiring process.

 - Less paperwork - hiring permanent or even temporary staff requires a lot of paperwork which, again, is time-consuming and just does not need to happen.
 Outsourcing React.js can be incredibly quick, as it's just a matter of selecting a subcontractor.